liquidrinu/Arduino/README.md

 2.)
 SDA and SCL wires need to be swapped around (SDA -> SCL and vice versa)

 3.)
-Enter your own SSID and PASSWORD in the "MAIN.ino" or "D8_hack.ino" file, or..
+Enter your own SSID and PASSWORD in the "MAIN.ino" or "D8_hack.ino" file.

-   ** .. alternatively use D8_PORTAL.ino to add credentials through a webportal at runtime

 4.) upload the code
 ```